Tips for Studying Physics

 Seminars & Colloquia

 All students are invited to the colloquia that are offered in the department.
-Student presence is a source of pride for the department as it makes a strong statement to visitors about the level of participation of our students.
+Student presence is a source of pride for the department as it makes a strong statement to visitors about the level of participation across all levels.
 It is never necessary to “understand” a colloquium or talk in its fullest as there is always something to get out of listening to someone trying to be a public speaker.
 Sometimes the speakers are job candidates and your exposure to what it takes to be a convincing speaker could go a long way in your career.
 Also feel free to join a research seminar to see the research as it is being developed.